 Take a step back, and choose one social networking platform to focus on, and do it really well.
 Once you have figured out how to use one social platform effectively for your business and have worked it into your schedule, then you can add another, but only if being active on a second platform really helps you to meet your business goals.

-So, you'll need to make an informed decision about which social platform to start with.
+Don't randomly choose which social network you'll start with.
+You need to make an informed decision about which social platform to focus on first.
 To help make that decision, ask yourself:

 The answers to those questions, plus a little basic knowledge about the nature of the big social sites, will help you to decide where to start with a sane, simplified social media marketing strategy.

 Before you decide where to start, you need to determine what you want to get out of building a social presence for your craft business.
 That way, you can choose the strategy that will best fit your goals.
 Below, I've listed a few ways social can help your business.
 Which ones are relevant to you?
-Can you think of any other ways you might use social to benefit your business?
+Can you think of any other benefits?

 Once you have an idea of what you really want to get out of social for business, take a look at the major social sites, and determine which is best suited to help you achieve those goals.